Every so often, a bold artistic endeavor emerges that is courageous enough to ask the question: “Do parents actually know what their kids are up to?”

-And, perhaps one of those characters can be found in Cuties heroine, Amy.
+And perhaps one of those characters can be found in Cuties‘ heroine, Amy.

 Cuties, the directorial debut from French filmmaker, Maïmouna Doucouré follows the story of

-Amy, an 11-year-old girl growing up in Paris in a traditional Muslim household.
+Amy is an 11-year-old girl growing up in Paris in a traditional Muslim household.
 Amy is surrounded by women who are taught early on that they “must strive to preserve [their] decency, obey [their] husbands, and fear God.”
 Amy’s life inside her home is very different from the one she witnesses outside of it.

 Whenever she leaves her home, Amy is surrounded by girls her age who seem to live a carefree, self-expressed existence.
 They are everything she has spent her life being taught not to be.
 They dance, wear makeup and flashy clothing, talk to boys, and are active on social media.
 They seem fun.
 Alive.

-What Amy doesn’t see, is the darker elements of their existence.
+What Amy doesn’t see is the darker elements of their existence.
 Things like bullying, diet culture, and a constant struggle to feel accepted.
-And, once she starts spending time with them, these things quickly become her reality as well.
+And once she starts spending time with them, these things quickly become her reality as well.
 She is tangled in a culture that she is only learning to understand as she goes.